All Episodes

 They started prosecuting cops that defended themselves.

-And the police tell us all this, too.
+And the police tell us all this too.

-The cops tell me all this.
+I mean, I see if the cops tell me all this.

-This is a case in Austin.
+This is Case in Austin.

 Who's going to go do jobs like this?

-You ever been out in the middle of the night and had five dudes jump you?
+You've ever been out in the middle of the night and had five dudes jump you?

-And then you pull your gun and shoot one, and then they say, well, you shouldn't have done that.
+And then you pull your gun and shoot one and then they say, well, you shouldn't have done that.

 We're going to indict you.